madhur13490/LLVM-Metadata-Visualizer/README.md

 ![Image description](https://user-images.githubusercontent.com/4083456/33067905-a0085b78-ced5-11e7-8295-f1fef3648c0f.png)

-* You can invoke `example` target and experience quickly.
+* You can invoke `example` target in makefile and experience quickly.